Geethanjali (1989 film)

 Geethanjali (/ɡiːθɑːndʒəli/) is a 1989 Indian Telugu-language romantic drama film co-written and directed by Mani Ratnam.
 The film stars Nagarjuna and Girija, with music composed by Ilaiyaraaja.
 The story revolves around two terminally ill individuals who fall in love, despite knowing they have limited time to live.

 Geethanjali was released on 12 May 1989.
 It became a commercial success, running for over 100 days in theatres and receiving praise for its direction, cinematography, music, and performances.
 The film won several awards, including the National Film Award for Best Popular Film and six state Nandi Awards including Best Feature Film.

 The film marked a turning point in Nagarjuna's career, making him a heartthrob among Telugu audiences and attracting a significant female following.
 Ratnam also gained considerable recognition in Andhra Pradesh due to this film.
 It was later unofficially remade in Hindi as Yaad Rakhegi Duniya (1992).

 Plot

-At his graduation party, Prakash, a carefree and mischievous student, celebrates the occasion with his friends.
-During the celebration, he is involved in a minor road accident.
-However, routine medical tests following the accident reveal that Prakash has chronic myeloid leukaemia, with only a few months left to live.
-Overwhelmed by his mother's constant grief, Prakash decides to spend his remaining days in peace and seclusion at his family's vacation home in Ooty.

-In Ooty, Prakash encounters Geethanjali, a lively young woman known for her playful pranks.
-One of her favourite pastimes is to scare people with elaborate tricks.
-In one such instance, she convinces a young man to meet her near a church after sundown, supposedly to elope with her.
-When the man arrives, Geethanjali and her friends, disguised as ghosts, frighten him away.
-Geethanjali attempts to pull a similar prank on Prakash, unaware that he has already heard of her antics.
-However, her plan backfires when Prakash turns the tables on her by dressing as a vampire and executing a series of aerial wire stunts, scaring her instead.

-Frustrated by her failure to intimidate Prakash, Geethanjali devises another scheme.
-She falsely accuses Prakash of asking her to elope, reporting this to her grandmother.
-Outraged, Geethanjali's grandmother publicly confronts and humiliates Prakash, despite his attempts to explain the truth.
-Angered by the false accusation, Prakash retaliates by driving Geethanjali to a remote hillside and leaving her there.
-Later that night, Geethanjali's youngest sister informs Prakash that Geethanjali has not returned home, and the family is worried.
-Prakash, realising the seriousness of his actions, searches for Geethanjali and finds her shivering in the cold.
-He brings her back to her family, where Geethanjali's grandmother scolds him, revealing that Geethanjali has a terminal illness.
-Geethanjal's father is a Cardiologist and it is revealed that Geethanjali has tetralogy of fallot.
-Surprised by this revelation, Prakash is intrigued by how Geethanjali remains so cheerful and full of life despite her condition.